 Retiree ID Card

 All faculty and staff who retire from the University of Michigan Ann Arbor Campus are eligible for the Retiree After Hours permit.
 This free option is honored after 3 p.m. weekdays and all day on weekends for events such as concerts and theatre performances, but is not valid for athletic events parking.
 This permit is available in a hang tag version only.
-See Parking and Transportation Services for more information.
+See Logistics, Transportation & Parking for more information.

 Parking Customer Service